A Compelling Elevator Speech:

 “You know,” he began, “there’s a whole bunch of people, right now, trying to work out the best way to describe themselves in 30 seconds or less.
 They invest their time and their hope in a great answer to that question.
 They want memorable content and convincing presentation, and they think that the results are going to be wonderful.”
 I nodded.

-“The truth is,” he continued, “a compelling elevator speech doesn’t sound especially eloquent or look like a flash of light.
+“The truth is,” he continued, “a compelling elevator speech doesn’t amount to a great performance.
 In fact, a compelling elevator speech isn’t about you at all.
-It’s plain talk about the problems you solve, plus a word about how you rescue people from those problems, followed by a simple question.”
+It’s plain talk about the problems you solve, plus a nurturing word about how you rescue people from those problems, followed by a simple question.”
 No rhymes.
-No bombshells.
+No burst of light.

 That’s it.
 That’s Harrington’s formula for a compelling elevator speech – in an actual elevator.
-After naming three pains you relieve, make a benefit statement that positions you as the rescuer to people who suffer those woes.
+After naming three pains you relieve, state that you serve people who suffer those woes.
 Then, ask a question like, “Does that matter to you?”
 Simple.
 Not what people are rehearsing downstairs, though.

 Harrington explains: “First, get past the expectation that you’re going to intrigue people into buying from you by talking about yourself.
 Then, apply the formula for a compelling elevator speech, which is not about you.”
-For that, you need some market intelligence from listening to your customers, and the right attitude.
+For that, you must listen attentively to your customers and show a sincere, nurturing attitude.
 “Rehearse and allow it to be natural.”

 As the elevator doors opened and he began to step out, I asked for his card.
 As he gave it to me, I had an a-ha moment.
 We just had an elevator conversation that resulted in me asking for his card.
 Perfect.
 I followed him out.

-“You see,” he continued, “Most people never have that moment – the simple question plus the answer that they have rehearsed creating a new business relationship.
-Because that rarely happens, most stop paying attention for the opportunity.”
+“You see,” he continued, “Most people seldom have that moment: the simple question plus the answer that they have rehearsed creating a new business relationship.
+Because that seldom happens, most stop paying attention for the opportunity.”

-“Some are diligent and give their elevator speech often – at parties, at mixers, at work – but it feels artificial and does not result in much business.
+“Some are diligent and give their elevator speech often – at parties, at mixers, at work – but it feels artificial and does not lead to much.
 They stick with it longer, though.”
 In contrast, he cites people who never take their elevator speech beyond learning the concept.

 So, if most people give up before they experience success with an elevator speech, why does Harrington champion the cause?
 He gives one of his metaphorical answers: “You can buy a musical instrument and a book of scales and get a few pointers from people who play.
 If that’s your approach, then maybe you’ll enjoy your instrument.
 Some virtuosos start out that way.”